UNDP-Data/dv-anti-corruption-compass-fe/readme.md

 # Anti Corruption Compass

-This si the git repo fir the UI of Anti Corruption Compass
+This is the git repo fir the UI of Anti Corruption Compass

 ## Table of Contents